Your Compassionate Consultant for Pediatric Sleep in Denver!

-I will also be giving you tips on working with daycare and how to prep your nanny!
+We will also be giving you tips on working with daycare and how to prep your nanny!

 Yes, as long as his symptoms are under control and he’s comfortable.

-I’ve worked with lots of babies with reflux and can share some tips and tricks that have worked well for other families.
+We’ve worked with lots of babies with reflux and can share some tips and tricks that have worked well for other families.

 Thursday night works really well for most families!
 You can get into the groove of your plan before the weekend starts.
 Friday night is a close second.